 For physicians who bill separately (i.e., outside the outpatient facility bill), a separate data collection effort within the Medical Provider Component was performed to obtain the same set of expenditure information from each separately billing doctor.
 It should be noted that there could be several separately billing doctors associated with a medical event.
 For example, an outpatient visit could have a radiologist and a pathologist associated with it.
-If their services are not included in the outpatient visit bill then this is one medical event with 2 separately billing doctors was summed to the event-level and is provided on the file.
-OPDSF15X - OPDOT15X are the 12 sources of payment, OPDXP15X is the sum of the 12 sources of payments, and OPDTC15X is the physician(s) total charge.
+If their services are not included in the outpatient visit bill then this is one medical event with 2 separately billing doctors.
+The imputed expenditure information associated with the separately billing doctors was summed to the event-level and is provided on the file.
+OPDSF16X - OPDOT16X are the 12 sources of payment, OPDXP16X is the sum of the 12 sources of payments, and OPDTC16X is the physician(s) total charge.